 Who have I had crushes on?

-Who do I want to experience remantic behaviors with?
+Who do I want to experience romantic behaviors with?

 Who do I want to experience relationships with?

-How do you experience romantic attraction?
-Mark below on the Romantic Attraction Map with the ways in which you do or do not feel romantic attraction.
+Mark on the Romantic Attraction Map on the next page with the ways in which you do or do not feel romantic attraction.

 Who do I have strong desires to be emotionally close to?